Priscilla Villa-Watt Used the Community Equity Program to Enhance her Public Policy Skills While Building a Community

 With networks and knowledge, Priscilla is ready for next year

-As the Community Equity Program cohort wraps up their work for the year, Priscilla says she has already adjusted her strategies and approach to her work with the nonprofit recycler.
+As the Community Equity Program cohort wrapped up their work for the year, Priscilla had already adjusted her strategies and approach to her work.
 During the last year, when she had a question about a bill that could go to the governor’s office, Priscilla had a connection through her new network who could tell her who to talk to and how to work effectively.
-She had support as she sought an author for a bill her organization wanted to propose, and she is already creating a plan for the next Legislative session.
+She had support as she sought an author for a bill her organization wanted to propose and a plan for the next Legislative session.

-“Having those resources helped me be more confident,” she says.
-“The fact that I’ve had people to lean on as I went along was just so, so helpful.
+“Having those resources helped me be more confident,” says Priscilla, who recently moved into a public policy role at Voices for Racial Justice.
+“The fact that I’ve had people to lean on as I went along was just so, so helpful."